Economic Uncertainty Leads to More Alcohol Use

 What’s more, when people begin to associate alcohol with normal stress relief, they are more likely to turn to alcohol for serious tribulation – such as losing one’s employment.
 In 2007, the nation saw an economic downturn, what became known as the “Great Recession” – the result of the sub-prime housing loan crisis paralleling.
 Millions of Americans, not only lost their homes to foreclosures, they lost their jobs as well – a meltdown that echoed the great depression in a number of ways.

-With personal strife, often comes a rise in excessive drug and alcohol use, a trend that could easily be seen during the Great Recession.
+With personal strife, often comes a rise in excessive alcohol and drug use, a trend that could easily be seen during the Great Recession.

 In fact, the Bureau of Labor Statistics reported that unemployment rose sharply between 2007-09, from 5% to 9.5%.
 While those statistics may not be that big of a surprise, you may find it interesting to learn that new research indicates that even those who did not lose their job may be more likely to drink during times of economic uncertainty, Medical News Today reports.
 The research was published in the journal Psychology of Addictive Behaviors.